Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

 If you’re moving to North Carolina with the hopes of escaping the grind and bustle of daily living, you’ll find reprieve.
 The state is home to a handful of great cities, but most of the Tar Heel State is rural.
 You can just as easily find a charming apartment in the city or a farmstead, if you so choose.

-#3.
-Access to the mountains and the beach
+3. Access to the Mountains & the Beach

 If you prefer the sea to mountaintops, the state has you covered in that department as well.
 Miles of sandy shoreline mark the spot where our lovely state ends and the Atlantic Ocean begins.
 All this to say, both the outdoor recreation and road trip possibilities are endless while living in North Carolina.

-#4.
-The low cost of living in North Carolina
+4. The Relatively Low Cost of Living in North Carolina

 But don’t just take my word for it.
 A recent study by MIT found that a single adult (without kids) needs to make a minimum of $31,660 per year to live in North Carolina.
 Considering the average salary in the state clocks in at $54,250, the cost of living in North Carolina is deemed reasonable.